Our weekend arts and culture picks, from Creed III to The Woman in Black

 Still riding high in the US charts with her second studio album SOS, SZA is bringing her eclectic, introspective style to Madison Square Garden in New York.
 Five years since she broke through with her Grammy-nominated debut Cntrl, she has asserted herself as a mainstream force while remaining defiantly undefinable.
 She is consumed by thoughts of revenge on the salty “Kill Bill” (“I might kill my ex,” she croons over languorous beats), yet shows breathtaking vulnerability on the acoustic “Special”.
 Maybe she’s sending out distress signals, but fans at her live shows will feel as though they’re the ones being saved.
 Saturday 4 March

-Roisin O’Connor, Music Editor
+Roisin O’Connor, music editor

 Stage